-Last Updated on December 5, 2021 by
+Last Updated on October 13, 2023 by Alex PT

 Scoring From A Dropped Ball

-There are rules and regulations guiding players in regards to scoring a goal directly as the referee drops the ball.
+There are rules and regulations guiding players in regard to scoring a goal directly as the referee drops the ball.
 A team that scored directly from a dropped ball will either be awarded a corner kick or a goal kick.
 This law came into place in 2012.
 The Football Association gave a justification for this new law modification.
 They realized that many a time, teams have scored goals from uncontested dropped balls.
 In such situations, the opposition rebalances the game by allowing the team to score as they kick off without any players trying to block them.
 The law was reinstated again in 2016 – no players can score from a direct dropped ball unless it touched two players before crossing the goal line.
 Goals scored from a direct dropped ball are canceled and play is restarted mostly by a goal-kick.

 Drop Ball Infringements

 When the process required in playing a dropped ball is not properly followed by the players, the referee calls a number of infringements.
 If any player from the two teams touches the ball before it reaches the ground, it’s a violation.
-And the referee can book the player with a yellow card for deliberately delaying the time required to restart the game.
+The referee can book the player with a yellow card for deliberately delaying the time required to restart the game.
 Also, as we said earlier, goals scored from a dropped ball without touching at least two players are disallowed.

 Remedy For Infringement